techlearn-center/DevOps/VM_Installation.md

 pwd
 ```
 This command shows the present working directory.
 We will be creating our files in c drive.
-Mac OS users should be using Desktop.
+Mac OS users should be using Desktop as ``` cd `Desktop/```.
 Let's change directory to that location
 ```
 cd /c/
 ```